tyzippy/edx-documentation/en_us/shared/students/SFD_check_progress.rst

 * The navigation bar at the top of the page.

 These check marks appear when you complete all of the content in a part of the course.
-The part might be known as a unit, section, module, week, lesson, or other part, depending on the terms your course uses.
+The part might be called a unit, section, module, week, lesson, or other part, depending on the terms your course uses.

-For example, in the following image, the learner has completed all of the content in the "Welcome" part of the course.
-The learner has also completed some of the content in the "Week 1: Approach" part.
+For example, in the following image, the learner has completed all of the content in the "Welcome" part of the course, as well as some of the content in the "Week 1: Approach" part.

 .. image:: ../../shared/images/CourseOutlineProgress.png
  :alt: The course outline, showing green check marks for completed content.